Patient Information: What You Need to Know

 Videotaping is not allowed in the delivery room.
 However in most situations it is allowed before and after delivery.
 Videotaping of staff is permitted only with their permission.

 Please feel free to contact the coordinator of maternity services and educational programs with any questions or concerns you may have.
-You may reach our Women’s Unit at 661.200.1512, or our Lactation Services at 661.200.1515.
+You may reach our Center for Women and Newborns at 661.200.1512, or our Lactation Services at 661.200.1515.